 Set up a comfortable and distraction-free environment to work in.
-Wear comfy clothes.
+Wear comfortable clothes.
 Practice good ergonomics.
 Have good lighting, temperature controls, coffee, hydration, and anything else that you would find at your office desk (including a tub of jelly bellies or red vines).

 Make sure you have all the same tools and capabilities that you would have if you were in an office building.
 Ensure you have reliable, high-speed internet.
 Use hard-wired connections versus wi-fi, if possible.
-If you normally work with dual monitors, make sure you have the same set-up at your remote location.
+If you normally work with dual monitors, make sure you have the same setup at your remote location.
 Use a high-quality audio headset for calls.

 2. Have a Working Agreement

-When a team first forms, I always create a working agreement that the team members all agree to follow.
+When a team first forms, we always create a working agreement that the team members all agree to follow.
 This agreement is regularly revisited in the retrospective and, if adjustments are needed, they are made.
 The key is making sure that you’re all respecting the agreement that was made.
 This serves as a guide to the team to hold each other accountable if they’re not following the rules the team agreed to.

 3. Establish Overlapping Working Hours